minhaaj-t/React-Assessment/README.md

 React Express PostgreSQL One-Page Web Application
 =================================================

-Welcome to our one-page web application project, showcasing the integration of ReactJS for the frontend, ExpressJS for the backend, and PostgreSQL for the database.
+Welcome to my one-page web application project, showcasing the integration of ReactJS for the frontend, ExpressJS for the backend, and PostgreSQL for the database.
 This project focuses on creating a single-page web application with the following components:

 -   Bootstrap Navbar for navigation
 -   React Slider component for interactive content